These are the very best soft and chewy pumpkin ginger molasses cookies!

 Thank you so much Emily!

-I love the traditional pumpkin spice everything but these are a little different. i love it.
-I think it’s great to see not the same old same old, and these really look delicious.
+I love the traditional pumpkin spice everything but these are a little different.
+I love it.
+I think it’s great to see not the same old same old, and these cookies are really delicious.

 Haha me too Kaitie, but I’m always looking for ways to use pumpkin in new ways, it’s such a fun way to bring fall into everyday recipes!
 Thank you so much!